What helps,

 The Creative Penn

-Joanna Penn has been writing and publishing independently for over fifteen years.
-Her podcast covers the full journey — from the blank page to finding readers — with a calm, practical honesty that cuts through the noise.
+Joanna Penn covers the full journey from blank page to readers, with a calm, practical honesty that cuts through the noise.

 thecreativepenn.com →